 Areas of Teaching

-Cathy is an ordained priest of the Anglican Church of Australia who works in the role of Acting Director of Learning and Teaching, and lectures in Systematic Theology, at St Barnabas College, Adelaide, which is affiliated with the School of Theology of Charles Sturt University.
+Cathy is an ordained priest of the Anglican Church of Australia who works in the role of Academic Dean and lectures in Systematic Theology, at St Barnabas College, Adelaide, which is affiliated with the School of Theology of Charles Sturt University.
 Cathy gained a doctorate in Systematic Theology through the Flinders University of South Australia in 2002.
 She has lectured in the general area of Christian Theology, as well as in Christology, Soteriology, Ecclesiology, Sacramental Theology and Feminist Theology.
 Her main research interests are in Postmodern Theology and its interface with linguistics and language theory.
 Cathy has been involved in the teaching of theology since 1994.

 Cathy has worked in parish and diocesan ministry, and has sat on a number of church Councils, Boards, Committees and Synods including the Doctrine Commission of the Anglican Church of Australia.
 She has had a number of coordinating roles within the ecumenical movement at a diocesan, national and international level.